College of Liberal Arts honors students for writing excellence

 Awards include the Henry and Mary Kearse Writing Award, created in 1980 thanks to a donation from Henry J. Kearse, founder and president of the construction firm H.J.
 Kearse Inc., and his wife, Mary, a longtime member of RIT’s Nathaniel Rochester Society.

-- Helen Healy, a third-year psychology major from Montclair, N.J., representing the Department of Psychology for “Bilingual Stroop Interference between Similar and Dissimilar Written Languages.”
+- Helen Healy, a fourth-year psychology major from Montclair, N.J., representing the Department of Psychology for “Perceived Gender and Its Effects on Intervening Adult Perceptions of Child Conflict.”

-- Frank Abbey, a fifth-year computer science major from Fairport, N.Y., won the Mary C. Sullivan Women & Gender Studies Writing Award for “What Bloodchild Asks of Us.”
+- Uzoamaka “Uzo” Ukekwe, a second-year computer science major from Monroe, N.Y., received the Mary C. Sullivan Women’s & Gender Studies Writing Award for “Documentary: Black Women in Computing – A Century of Women Born for Greatness.”